muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T102)
+- Change: Added "default" mode hide option to profile mode editor dialog.
+- Change: Feature request:  If the "default" mode is hidden, modified the user interface and logic to hide it from the current edit mode list, provided that an alternate mode exists in the profile.
+This required some trauma center level one UI surgery so it may lead to more dragons.
+- Fix: button state repeater only updates if highlighting for buttons is enabled (highlighting controls selection, the buttons should update if repeaters are visible)
+- Fix: when holding the control key on "show button grid" in VJoy Remap, sets all Vjoy Remaps to the same grid visibility value.
+- Fix: Macro joystick virtual output to non programmable devices does not update input viewer.
+- Fix: a situation where automatic highlight did not switch to the correct device tab.

+Known issue: In some cases, the last selected input will not come into view in the scrollable input list on profile load.
+This is a known QT bug.

 ### (m76T101)
 - New: Tool menu to select which devices are visible (also from device tab context menu).
 Some devices can never be hidden, such as mode/profile, settings.
 Persists to the profile.
 This can significantly increase UI performance if you have devices you do not use.
 - Change: Reworked some UI events to simplify profile start/stop, and increase performance at runtime by separating out axis and button repeater events.